 IDFA's nearly 200 dairy processing members operate more than 600 manufacturing facilities and range from large multi-national organizations to single-plant companies.
 Together they represent more than 85 percent of the milk, cultured products, cheese, ice cream and frozen desserts produced and marketed in the United States.

-The National Renderers Association (NRA) represents U.S. and Canadian renderers.
+The North American Renderers Association (NARA) represents U.S. and Canadian renderers.
 This includes both independent renderers and integrated packer/renderers who process their own animal byproducts, accounting for 95% of rendering in the United States and Canada.
 Their associate members provide vital support to our rendering members by supplying equipment and services and our allied members help return rendered products to the market for hundreds of uses.

 In 1962, 46 lumber manufacturers from Alabama, Florida, Georgia, North Carolina and South Carolina gathered to discuss lack of organized representation of southeastern lumber manufacturers.
 This group agreed to form a new regional association to be named the Southeastern Lumber Manufacturers Association (SLMA).